The best dash cam for truckers is the Blackvue DR900S-2CH, thanks to its ease of use, quality, fair price, and software features.

 - An extra GPS mount is needed to enable GPS functionality

-The Vantrue T2's HD video and night vision sensors can capture crisp images of license plates and traffic signs alike.
-The 160 degree view isn't quite as impressive as the 170 degrees offered by most of the cameras on our list, but can capture all four sides of a traffic stop at once, and should suit the needs of most drivers.
+Overview: The Vantrue T2’s HD video and night vision sensors can capture crisp images of license plates and traffic signs alike.
+The 160 degree view could be wider, but can capture all four sides of a traffic stop at once, and should suit the needs of most drivers.

 When parked, a built-in wave guard motion sensor can send out a microwave signal from the front of the vehicle, which triggers the cam to start recording if anything interferes with the beam.
 This can help to ensure your unattended vehicle remains secure.
 Another automated monitoring system is the cam's “time lapse” function, which takes snapshots at set intervals to create a time lapse video.